christophscheuch/regtabletotext/README.md

-# regtabletotext: helpers to format regression output
+# regtabletotext: helpers to print regression output as text

 This package is a collection of helper functions to print regression output of the Python packages `statsmodels` and `linearmodels` as text strings.
 The helpers are particularly useful for users who want to render regression output in [Quarto](https://quarto.org/) to HTML and PDF.